Connect

 4. Sprinting / Running on Sand

-Running at the beach is a fun way to burn fat and improve your cardiovascular system.
-Sprinting or running on sand is more challenging than on a flat surface due to its unstable nature.
+Running at the beach is a great way to burn fat and improve your cardiovascular system.
+Sprinting or running on sand is more challenging than on a flat surface due to the unstable nature of the sand.

 You need to work harder to maintain balance while running on sand, making it more difficult to maintain speed during sprints.
 As a result, you use more energy than usual to maintain balance, which helps build muscle strength in your legs and hips.

 Researchers found that runners running on sand burn between 1.2 and 1.8 more calories per mile than those who run on concrete.
-In addition, running on the sand is more comfortable for your joints but more challenging for your muscles.
-This means you can run at a faster pace and with greater intensity than on stable ground.
+Even better, running on the sand is much easier on your joints than on a concrete surface.

-The sand will also make your feet sink deeper, increasing your heart rate, improving cardiovascular fitness, and burning more calories.
+Running in the sand makes your feet sink deeper into the surface which is more challenging.
 The harder you push yourself while running on sand, the more calories you burn.

 To do the workout stand with your feet shoulder-width apart, knees slightly bent, and arms at your side.
 Then jump up as high as possible while bringing your knees to your chest and arms tucked.
 Land softly on your feet and repeat for the desired number of repetitions.